 It is worth noting that our past rate quotes with this company did not include affinity discounts, and they still came in not far above average.

-National General offers online claims filing, with a live chat option as well for assistance with getting everything entered correctly.
+National General insurance claims can be filed online, with a live chat option as well for assistance with getting everything entered correctly.

-There is also a toll-free number that can be called to file a claim over the phone 24 hours a day, 7 days a week.
+There is also a National General car insurance phone number that is toll-free and can be called to file a claim over the phone 24 hours a day, 7 days a week.
 That number is 800-325-1088.

 As promised in the policy, National General completes processing on minor claims in as little as 48 hours.
 More complex claims will depend on the damage and repairs that are needed.
 The company offers drive-in appraisal facilities and will also assist with getting a non-drivable vehicle to that facility.